goetzd/alfred-timewarrior/README.md

   other places of `alfred-timewarrior`.
 The default is `1`, meaning that timestamps are by default rounded to one minute.
 Why would you use this?
 For my day to day projects, I am required to only book times with a granularity of three minutes because this converts easily into decimal numbers with a precision of two (e.g. 3 minutes = 0.05 hours).
+- `ignoredTagsForWorkingTime` is a list of tags which should be ignored for determining working time.
+This can be used if lunch breaks are tracked using their own tag but are obviously not work time, for example.
 - `logoForTag` contains a map of tags to images/icons on your harddrive.
 This means that if you want specific icons for different clients/projects/etc. it is easy to define them here.
 The value must be a relative(!) path from inside the `~/.alfred-timewarrior` folder.
 I.e. if you have an icon `~/.alfred-timewarrior/icon/client1.png` which should be